TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This determines whether to load and use a corrections mask for flat field and dark field correction during full frame image capture (separate commands exist for preview images).

 <OFF|ON|image_file> - a string varval.
 This must evaluate to either the (case sensitive) strings ON or OFF or the file name (optionally to include the full path) of an image to be used as the mask image.
 File names and paths must not contain spaces.
-This argument may be up to SCNFNAME_MAX bytes long (currently set at 259 bytes).
+This argument may be up to SCNFNAME_MAX bytes long (usually 4095 for POSIX or 259 bytes for older MS Windows systems).

 **Note**: If the argument is longer than SCNFNAME_MAX bytes it will be truncated to that limit when read by the interpreter so longer file or path names will likely result in an error when the interpreter attempts to read them.